How To Choose Soccer Cleats

 The First-Draft Choices

 Online research is a great place to start your search for the best cleat for you.
 It’s good to come up with a few possible choices from research, rather than just finding one that looks right.
 You might have one that sounds the most promising, but it’s good to know of a few others that might work as well.
 If the athlete (you or your child) has any specific physical features, make sure to research what the best soccer cleats are for that.
-Features like wide feet, narrow feet, high arches, flat feet, prone to blisters, achilles tendonitis, uses inserts, etc. are all relevant and worthy of your research of what other parents/players with the same condition have found works best for them in terms of cleats.
+Features like wide feet, narrow feet, high arches, flat feet, prone to blisters, Achilles tendonitis, uses inserts, etc. are all relevant and worthy of your research of what other parents/players with the same condition have found works best for them in terms of cleats.
 Come up with a list of the perfect soccer cleats that sound the most promising.
 If you or your child doesn’t have any particular features like this, do general research on what other players/parents have found works the best for them.
 Until you know your preferences make sure the list has some variety, meaning include cleats made of different materials, different styles, by different brands, etc. The next phase is the try-on haul, and a mix of cleats will give you or your child a better idea of what is preferable.

-Trying Them On
+Trying Soccer Cleats On

 The next step is to find a store and try on the cleats from your list.
 We highly recommend buying soccer cleats in person.
 If you buy online, make sure the store has a very accessible return policy.
 That way, you can order multiple and try them out at home.
-Also, the online reviews are very valuable on websites like Amazon as they’ll give you insight into other buyers' experiences.
+Also, online reviews are very valuable on websites like Amazon as they’ll give you insight into other buyers' experiences.
 Those reviews are worth looking at even if you don’t plan on buying online.

 If you go to a store and they don’t have all the cleats on your list, don’t worry.
 Tell the store employee about you or your child’s preferences in case they have any suggestions you didn't come across in your research, and for any they don’t carry from your list ask them to bring something similar.
 Start with whatever size you think is best, and as you try them on don’t be afraid to ask for larger/smaller sizes.
 Different cleats, and especially different brands, are not all sized the same - don’t be afraid to ask for a smaller size in one and a bigger size in another.

 When you try soccer cleats on, make sure to try both feet at the same time with the same cleat, and stand up and move around in them.
 If they are too loose, re-tie them.
 Too tight, untie them and relax the laces, then tie them again.
 Don’t rush the process.
 Try to get a comprehensive feel for the cleats and how they would feel to play in.
 Ask if you can take a ball from the store and take some touches.
 Once you’re satisfied with the test, go through the same process with each of the cleats.
 Eliminate any pairs that were clearly not right even when you had the right size.
 There’s no formula for the right cleat, it is mainly about how it feels.
 It shouldn't feel too tight or too loose, too unsupportive or too rigid.
-It also shouldn’t put an uncomfortable pressure on any area of the foot.
+It also shouldn’t put uncomfortable pressure on any area of the foot.

 Amazon is a great place to find well-reviewed cleats like these.
 Check out what the customers are saying to understand what types of cleats might work for you

 Finally, make the choice on the cleat you prefer.
 Your overall feel is the most important factor.
 You’ll often get a feeling that one pair just feels “right”.
 Everyone’s feet and preferences are different.
-We always recommend trying on cleats before buying them, and ideally purchasing ones that have a return policy.
+We always recommend trying on cleats before buying them and ideally purchasing ones that have a return policy.
 The right or wrong cleat can make a very significant impact on a player’s experience, so it’s not a process worth rushing.

 Once players are not growing anymore, they may find that one best soccer cleat they love and continually return to.
-Shopping will get faster as the player becomes more aware of his/her preferences, but finding those best soccer cleats and fit that feels “right” is always a must.
+Shopping will get faster as the player becomes more aware of his/her preferences, but finding the best soccer cleats and fit that feels “right” is always a must.